vultisig/docs/voltix-token/launch.md

 | 12 Month Airdrop      | 10,000,000 | 10% is distributed as an airdrop to users after 12 months |
 | 5 year Annual Airdrop | 10,000,000 | 2% a year for 5 years                                     |

-### Launch Liquidity
+## Launch Liquidity

-All of the initial raise of capital from external investors will be placed in a liquidity pool for launch.&#x20;
+All of the initial raise of capital from external investors will be placed in a liquidity pool for launch.

 A 24hour whitelisted trade-only period will be the next phase.
-Then the pool will be opened for unlimited buys/sells.&#x20;
+Then the pool will be opened for unlimited buys/sells.

 The following is an indication of how the launch could go, and the subsequent 12 months.